sirmaestro/show-us-what-you-got/README.md

 This repository is given to new candidates to get a feel for how we would work together.

-The repository contains three projects: test-one, test-two, and test-three.
+The repository contains three projects: test-one, test-two, test-three, and test-four.

 Projects one and two use the following technologies:

-- NodeJS
+- NodeJS (You'll need to install this if you haven't already)
 - NPM - package manager
-- Babel - to transpile ES6 to ES5
+- Babel - to transpile modern JS to ES5
-- Mocha - a test runner
-- Chai - an assertion engine
-- Sinon - a mocking framework
+- Jest - a testing framework

-Project three leaves the technology decisions up to you!
+Project three and four leave the technology decisions up to you!

 Please fork this repository, commit as necessary, create a pull request for us to review, and send an email to let us know that you have finished.